 Liver scanTechnetium scan; Liver technetium sulfur colloid scan; Liver-spleen radionuclide scan; Nuclear scan - technetium; Nuclear scan - liver or spleen

-A liver scan uses a radioactive material to help determine how well the liver or spleen is working.
+A liver scan uses a radioactive material to check how well the liver or spleen is working and to assess masses in the liver.

 How the Test is Performed